Occupational Therapy with Strong Roots:

 Strengthening the Pyramid for Success!

 What could be the underlying causes of a child's behavioral or learning difficulties?
-At Strong Roots, our occupational therapists begin their investigative process with the Pyramid of Learning, a concept developed by Taylor & Trott (1991).
+At Strong Roots, our occupational therapists begins the investigative process with the Pyramid of Learning, a concept developed by Taylor & Trott (1991).

 When the foundational skills at the base of this pyramid are not fully developed, children expend significantly more effort to compensate for these essential abilities, which others perform instinctively.
 Consequently, achieving higher-level skills becomes much more challenging.

 For instance, if a child often experiences emotional "meltdowns," this could be linked to an immature Moro reflex or an overly sensitive sensory system.
-Likewise, a child facing challenges with reading might exhibit an unintegrated ATNR reflex or visual processing issues that hinder their eye tracking abilities.
+Likewise, a child facing challenges with reading might exhibit an unintegrated ATNR reflex, visual processing or oculomotor issues that hinder their eye tracking abilities.

 By addressing primitive reflexes and sensory processing needs first through collaborative teamwork with the family, we can pave the way together for smoother and more efficient development of higher-level skills.